dl-solarity/hardhat-migrate/README.md

 > **Hardhat Config**: Make sure they follow the docs from `@nomicfoundation/hardhat-verify`.

 Do not forget to import `@nomicfoundation/hardhat-verify` when using `@solarity/hardhat-migrate` plugin to verify contracts after deployment.

+The `@nomicfoundation/hardhat-verify` import is mandatory as it is a fallback option when determining a signer and provide for the deployment.

 To view the available options, run the command (help command):